Well over a year since COVID-19 heavily disrupted our lives, we are slowly seeing a return to something more like a pre-COVID world.

 Don’t be afraid to use a casual tone and humour.
 The first example below, titled “Come to the Bowl of Ningbo University”, uses phrases from well-known and highly popular ads for M&Ms to discuss PhDs, making what may seem like a dry topic more appealing and enjoyable to read.

 Consider what sort of information your audience wants or needs.
 The second example below is an article about the financial worth of the university’s alumni.
-This type of content is very appealing to prospective and current students, as they want to gain some idea of the type of wealth and value they might be able to one day generate.
+This type of content is very appealing to prospective and current students who want to gain some idea of the type of wealth and value they might be able to one day generate after having studied at your institution.

 Encourage interaction with users by sharing blessings and providing incentives for sharing content.
 The third example below is a post about the incentives being offered during the Mid-Autumn Festival.